brian14708/wh-briefings/presidential-actions/2021-12/2021-12-16-a-proclamation-on-wright-brothers-day-2021.md

 modified_time: 2021-12-16 11:17:22-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/12/16/a-proclamation-on-wright-brothers-day-2021/
 published_time: 2021-12-16 11:17:21-05:00
-title: A Proclamation on Wright Brothers Day, 2021
+title: "A Proclamation on Wright Brothers Day,\_2021"
 ---

 On December 17, 1903, Wilbur and Orville Wright achieved a feat that